oddek/8-bit-Computer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project consists of an 8 bit computer simulated in VHDL, as well as an assembler written in C++.
-My goal was to get an incresed understanding of computer architecture and VHDL.
+My goal was to get an incresed understanding of computer architecture and VHDL during the christmas vacation of 2020.

 The main inspiration for this project came from [Ben Eater](https://eater.net/), who on his youtube channel has done detailed implementations of an 8-bit computer and a 6502 computer, on breadboards.
 My computer ended up being quite different, as it is of course a lot easier to implement a large project in VHDL than on breadboards.
 However, his excellent explanations gave me the understanding necessary to even attempt a project like this.